Home / packaging / how to make custom packaging

 Type of Packaging

-Selecting the right type of packaging before choosing a packaging style is essential because it helps determine the best style that fits the product’s protection, functionality, and presentation needs.
+Selecting the right type of packaging before choosing a packaging style is vital because it helps determine the best style that fits the product’s protection, functionality, and presentation needs.
 Once the appropriate packaging type is determined, proceed with selecting a suitable packaging style.

 3. Choose the Style of Packaging

-The image provided below showcases different packaging styles, including mailer boxes, tuck end boxes, two-piece boxes, magnetic closure boxes, gable boxes, and tray and sleeve boxes.
+The image provided below showcases different packaging styles, including mailer boxes, tuck-end boxes, two-piece boxes, magnetic closure boxes, gable boxes, and tray and sleeve boxes.

 Choose the Style of Packaging

-4. Choose the Right Material for your Packaging
+4. Choose the Right Material for Packaging

-Choosing the right material for custom packaging depends on your product packaging and branding needs.
-Cardboard is cost-effective, recyclable, and ideal for lightweight products, offering a clean surface for branding.
+Choosing the right material for custom packaging depends on product packaging and branding needs.
+Cardboard can be cost-effective, recyclable, and ideal for lightweight products, offering a clean surface for branding.
 Corrugated fiberboard is a sturdy and durable material perfect for protective shipping boxes and heavier items.
 Card stock provides a smooth, premium finish for high-quality designs, ideal for retail packaging and small products.
 Kraft paper is eco-friendly, versatile, and excellent for brands emphasizing sustainability, commonly used for wrapping or minimalistic packaging.
-Paperboard is lightweight, easy to customize, and perfect for food, cosmetics, and visually appealing retail packaging.
+Paperboard is typically lightweight, easy to customize, and perfect for food, cosmetics, and visually appealing retail packaging.
 Rigid material delivers a premium, sturdy feel, making it the go-to choice for luxury packaging and high-end gift boxes.
 Each material offers unique benefits for creating functional and attractive packaging.
 Consider sustainability in packaging by using biodegradable or recyclable materials to minimize environmental impact.

 Choose the Right Material for your Packaging

-5. Measure the Size of your Packaging
+5. Measure the Size of Packaging

 The picture given below illustrates how to measure the dimensions of packaging by indicating its length (L), width (W), and height (H) on an open mailer box.